ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 The goal of this task is to establish a connection to a Fabric SQL Endpoint using SQL Server Management Studio (SSMS), enabling you to query and manage your data directly from SSMS.

 1. **Open SQL Server Management Studio**:
    - Launch SSMS on your computer.
-The "Connect to Server" window should automatically appear upon opening the application.
-If you're already in SSMS but not connected, navigate to Object Explorer, click "Connect", and then select "Database Engine".
+The `Connect to Server` window should automatically appear upon opening the application.
+If you're already in SSMS but not connected, navigate to Object Explorer, click `Connect`, and then select `Database Engine`.

 2. **Enter Server Details**:
-   - In the "Server name" field of the connection window, paste the SQL connection string you previously copied.
+   - In the `Server name` field of the connection window, paste the SQL connection string you previously copied.
 This string should correspond to your Fabric SQL Endpoint.

 3. **Authentication**:
-   - For the authentication method, select "Microsoft Entra multifactor authentication (MFA)" from the options.
+   - For the authentication method, select `Microsoft Entra multifactor authentication (MFA)` from the options.
 This ensures a secure connection utilizing modern authentication methods.

 4. **Enter User Credentials**:
    - In the authentication window that appears, enter your workshop user email or your enterprise email ID.
 Follow the prompts to complete the multifactor authentication process.